 Students have the opportunity to develop their professional skills through the Certificate in Industrial Studies (CIS) programme offered to all undergraduates and through the unique MSc with Industrial Placement programme.
 These offer students the opportunity to experience industry and develop skills that help them in their degree and beyond.
 We offer the chance to meet employers and receive guidance on all aspects of job hunting, from writing CVs to interview skills.

+Successful completion of projects is crucial in Engineering, requiring many different skills.
 For most of our students the ‘Robot Race’ in the second year is a highlight of their degree.
-This combines the development of project management with practical skills involved in designing and constructing a robot to race in the end of year challenge.
-Not only do our students benefit from this project, but they will also undertake Group Design Studies in their third year of MEng and Individual Projects in their Final Year (for both BEng and MEng).
+This combines the development of project management, design and technical skills to build an autonomous robot to race in the end of year challenge.
+Our students also benefit from interdisciplinary design projects with other Engineering students, Group Design Studies in their third year of MEng degrees and Individual Projects in their Final Year for both BEng and MEng degrees.

 Team building in the Lake District

-All of our students will go to the University’s Centre at Coniston in the beautiful Lake District.
-This provides an ‘outward bound’ experience in which students join together to face challenges as teams.
-They return to the University and, in the same teams, begin their project work having already experienced the highs and lows of working as a team.
+All of our students go to the University’s Centre at Coniston in the beautiful Lake District.
+This provides an ‘outward bound’ experience in which students join together to face challenges to help them develop teamwork in practice.
+They further this process on their return to the University as, in the same teams, they begin their Robot project work.

 Excellent access to modern labs and equipment